Sheriff's Department - Criminal Investigations Division

 |Theft of Property

-As one might notice, all categories of Major Crime in Madison County have had a slight increase.
-Given the increase in the residential population of Madison County, excluding Huntsville and Madison, and the fact that the Sheriff's Office provides a major Patrol and Investigations role for the small communities of Gurley, New Hope, Triana, and Owens Cross Road (each has small police department), the slight increase in reported crimes is favorable news for the residents of the county and its employees.
+As one might notice, most categories of Major Crime in Madison County have had a slight decrease.
+Given the increase in the residential population of Madison County, excluding Huntsville and Madison, and the fact that the Sheriff's Office provides a major Patrol and Investigations role for the small communities of Gurley, New Hope, Triana, and Owens Cross Road (each has small police department), the slight decrease in reported crimes is favorable news for the residents of the county and its employees.

 The Sheriff's Office has made a concerted effort to focus on areas that have been, traditionally, in high-crime areas and there has been a substantial increase on the part of the citizens of Madison County to get involved in partnering with us to hold crime down.
 What we had been seeing for a number of years, the "it's not my business," has done a turn-around with citizens getting involved by timely reporting suspicious activity or what was perceived as a crime in progress.